-The current UK Job Retention Scheme scheme was announced by the UK Chancellor in March 2020.
+The current UK Job Retention Scheme scheme has been extended by the UK Chancellor until 30 September 2021.

 Scheme cut-off deadlines

 The deadline for submitting claims will be around the 14th of the month (for claims relating to the preceding month).
 For example, claims relating to March 2021 will need to be made by 14 April 2021.